 KDM is in one of the most diverse areas of King County near Seattle Children's South Clinic in Federal Way, which offers a close connection to Seattle Children's sports medicine and other specialties.
 The clinic also has family medicine providers, providing access to unique opportunities, such as assisting on procedures, including IUD/Nexplanon placement and circumcision.

 Residents particularly appreciate KDM’s clinical capacity, support services, and team-based office setting, in which the residents, preceptors and medical assistants are all together in the same pod, fostering better communication and camaraderie.

 South Seattle (~4 residents per class)

-The continuity clinic at Neighborcare – Columbia Clinic has provided primary care to families in the Columbia City area of Seattle for over thirty years.
+The continuity clinic at Neighborcare – Columbia Clinic has provided primary care to families in the Columbia City area of Seattle for over 30 years.
 This clinic opened as a public health clinic in response to health care needs of vulnerable families including many immigrants and refugees.
 Neighborcare, a successful Federal Qualified Health Care (FQHC) community clinic network, assumed leadership of the clinic in 2014.
-The children seen at Columbia are diverse, low income, mostly East African, Southeast Asian or Hispanic immigrant families and include medically and socially complex patients.
+The children seen at Columbia are diverse, low-income, mostly East African, Southeast Asian, or Hispanic immigrant families and include medically and socially complex patients.

 Pediatricians jointly hired by UW and Neighborcare with experience and passion for community-based practice precept and ensure continuity for residents’ panels when they are not in clinic.
 There is also an experienced pediatric nurse practitioner who sees patients there.
 This clinic represents an opportunity to work in an integrated pediatric practice model in a community-based Federally Qualified Health Center.